Key takeaways and analysis from the divisional round

 Crisis averted

-The Seahawks got a bit of a scare at Thursday’s practice when Sam Darnold was added to the injury report with an oblique issue.
-And when word circulated that he hadn’t even throw a ball between then and Saturday, there had to be some panic among fans.
+The Seahawks got a bit of a scare at Thursday's practice when Sam Darnold was added to the injury report with an oblique issue.
+And when word circulated that he hadn't even thrown a ball between then and Saturday, some fans must have been panicking.
 Well, crisis averted.
-Darnold didn’t have to do much in the blowout win over the 49ers, but he didn’t look the least bit limited.
+Darnold didn't have to do much in the blowout win over the 49ers, but he didn't look the least bit limited.

-Oblique injuries can be tricky, so this may well be something that he has to manage for the rest of the season.
-But the veteran quarterback completing 12 of 17 passes for 124 yards and a score two days after the initial tweak suggests it probably isn’t something to worry about looking ahead to next week and potentially Super Bowl LV.
+Oblique injuries can be tricky, so he may have to manage this for the rest of the season.
+But the veteran quarterback completing 12 of 17 passes for 124 yards and a score two days after the initial tweak suggests it probably isn't something to worry about looking ahead to next week and potentially Super Bowl LX.

 Nix delivers before heartbreak

-If you had told me heading into this game that the Broncos would be putting the ball almost exclusively in the hands of Bo Nix, I would have guessed that the AFC's No. 1 seed was going to be one-and-done.
-This passing attack had been far too inconsistent to trust in a big spot, and it was just last week that the Jaguars showed the world the consequences of not exposing a porous Bills run defense.
+If you had told me heading into this game that the Broncos would be putting the ball almost exclusively in the hands of Bo Nix, I would have guessed the AFC's No. 1 seed was going to be one-and-done.
+This passing attack had been far too inconsistent to trust in a big spot, and just last week, the Jaguars showed the world the consequences of not exposing a porous Bills run defense.
 That evidently wasn't Sean Payton's takeaway from the wild-card matchup, as his running backs saw just 10 carries in Saturday's divisional-round opener.

 It was the kind of performance that, for all his inconsistencies, created a feeling that the Broncos might just have everything they need to win a Super Bowl.
-And then came the stunning post-game announcement from Payton: Nix will miss the rest of the playoffs after suffering a broken bone in his ankle on the second-last offensive play of the game.
-That leaves Denver turning to Jarrett Stidham for the fifth start of his seven-year career with the AFC title on the line next week.
+And then came the stunning postgame announcement from Payton: Nix will miss the rest of the playoffs after suffering a broken bone in his ankle on the second-last offensive play of the game.
+Denver will turn to Jarrett Stidham for the fifth start of his seven-year career with the AFC title on the line next week.

 Perhaps Payton can find a run game and scheme things up well enough for his relatively inexperienced backup to keep the offense afloat.
 Assuming the Broncos get a bounce-back performance from the defense, they may not need much.
 But it's exceedingly difficult to shake the feeling that getting two more wins has suddenly become an impossible task.